 The appropriateness and validity of transactions between JPR and interested parties are reviewed and examined by the Compliance Committee, which meets once a month as a rule.
 The four full-time directors of TRIM and one outside member who is independent from TRIM and its sponsors attend the meetings of the Compliance Committee, and proposals shall be approved unanimously by all the members, in principle.
 The Compliance Committee secures its fairness through the participation of the independent outside member.

-Compliance is essential for the continuous growth of JPR.
+Compliance and corporate ethics are indispensable for JPR's sustainable growth.
 Through sound management and operation of JPR based on laws, regulations and other requirements, Tokyo Realty Investment Management, Inc. (TRIM) will endeavor to merit the trust of JPR, its unitholders, tenants and a variety of other stakeholders.